 WERTHEIMER: NPR's Joanne Silberner has this report on a virus the world had never seen before.

 JOANNE SILBERNER: In mid-April, the Centers for Disease Control and Prevention received samples of a virus from two sick children in California.
 Scientists compared it to a virus they knew had been circulating in Mexico since March.
 On April 24, acting CDC director Richard Besser held a press conference.

-Dr. RICHARD BESSER (Acting Director, Centers for Disease Control and Prevention): I think that you'd be safe in saying that from everything we know to date, the virus appears to be the same.
+RICHARD BESSER: I think that you'd be safe in saying that from everything we know to date, the virus appears to be the same.

 SILBERNER: That was big news.
 In Mexico, the virus was linked to serious illnesses, and fear of the flu shut down Mexico City.
 Here's how NPR's Jason Beaubien described it.

 JASON BEAUBIEN, Host: